denismitali17/parkisense_capstone/README.md

 Breaking the project into supervised milestones kept a complex ML + mobile integration manageable:

-- **Milestone 1 — Acoustic serialization:** Standardize raw audio recordings into uniform sampling matrices on-device before transmission.
+- **Milestone 1: Acoustic serialization:** Standardize raw audio recordings into uniform sampling matrices on-device before transmission.
-- **Milestone 2 — Infrastructure optimization:** Work within Render's memory constraints to keep inference responsive.
+- **Milestone 2: Infrastructure optimization:** Work within Render's memory constraints to keep inference responsive.

 ### Impact

-ParkiSense gives users a free, fast, and reliable early-screening tool they can use at home — a way to start monitoring vocal biomarkers before deciding whether a formal, in-person clinical evaluation is warranted.
+ParkiSense gives users a free, fast, and reliable early-screening tool they can use at home, a way to start monitoring vocal biomarkers before deciding whether a formal, in-person clinical evaluation is warranted.